 Trends in NCI Funding for Colorectal Cancer Research

-The National Cancer Institute's (NCI) investment2 in colorectal cancer research decreased from $273.4 million in fiscal year (FY) 2008 to $256.3 million in FY 2012.
-In addition to this funding, NCI supported $58.6 million in colorectal cancer research in FY 2009 and FY 2010 using funding from the American Recovery and Reinvestment Act (ARRA).3
+NCI’s investment2 in colorectal cancer research was $238.3 million in fiscal year (FY) 2013.
+In addition to the funding described in the graph, NCI supported $58.6 million in colorectal cancer research in FYs 2009 and 2010 using funding from the American Recovery and Reinvestment Act.

 Additional Resources for Colorectal Cancer